NiklasNett/pan-european-wwtp-microbiome/scripts/0_Overview.md

 # Script Overview

 This folder contains all scripts used in the analysis workflow for my Master’s Thesis *"Whole Microbiome Analyses of Wastewater Treatment Plants across Europe"*.
-Scripts are numerically prefixed to reflect execution order.
+Each script is numerically prefixed to indicate its position within the pipeline.
+A detailed description of each script is provided below:

 ##